 Two poles.
 One pole.
 Or no poles at all.
-Some researchers believe that the pole is older than the ski, but apparently people have done well no matter how many poles.
+Some historians believe that the pole is older than the ski.
+But apparently people have done well no matter how many poles.
 In Borgafjäll lives a living legend of Swedish skiing, and he has been skiing without poles since 1992.
 After a long life as a professional skier, who began with hot dogging and freestyle frontflips in the 70’s and then continued with speed skiing and powder-8 in the 80’s, with World Cup gold medals and world records, Pancho Snöfall was already really experienced when he cruised down the Alaskan mountains of Valdez in the world’s first competition in extreme skiing in 1992.
-Nowadays it is called freeride, and he has skied for almost 30 years without ski poles, so Pancho knows what he is talking about when it comes to skiing.
+Today we call it freeride, and he has been skiing for almost 30 years without ski poles.
+So, Pancho knows what he is talking about when it comes to skiing.

-Together with his wife, Joakim runs Borgagården, and during the pandemic, they have supplemented their business with the Borga chair a well-balanced, beautiful, and functional chair that Jocke and Pancho make together and send all over the country.
+Together with his wife, Joakim runs Borgagården.
+During the pandemic, they have supplemented their business with the Borga chair.
+It’s a well-balanced, beautiful, and functional chair that Jocke and Pancho make together and send all over the country.

 The first day on the slopes, the ski pole ferrule, with tip and basket, came loose from one of my friend’s poles.
-When I reattached it with hot melt glue in Borgagården’s carpentry workshop, we started talking about how the Borga chair could be supplemented with the Borga pole – a handmade bamboo ski pole made right opposite the majestic Borgahällan mountain face.
+When I reattached it with hot melt glue in Borgagården’s carpentry workshop, we started talking about how the Borga chair could be supplemented with the Borga pole.
+I should be a handmade bamboo ski pole made right opposite the majestic Borgahällan mountain face.

-Getting colleagues in the bamboo ski stick industry is great fun, not only because it’s more fun to do things together but also because we can collaborate on purchases and orders and exchange experiences.
+Getting colleagues in the bamboo ski stick industry is great fun.
+Not only because it’s more fun to do things together, but also because we can collaborate.
+We can purchase and order parts together and exchange experiences.
 In addition, the world gets better through collaborations and joint ventures.
 Protectionism and selfishness rarely lead to anything good.

 And as for one, two or no poles at all, the latter is by far the best for the environment.